dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 Moving from dbt Core to dbt Cloud streamlines analytics engineering workflows by allowing teams to develop, test, deploy, and explore data products using a single, fully managed platform.

 Explore our 3-part-guide series on moving from dbt Core to dbt Cloud.
-The series is ideal for users aiming for streamlined workflows and enhanced analytics:
+This series is ideal for users aiming for streamlined workflows and enhanced analytics:

 import CoretoCloudTable from '/snippets/_core-to-cloud-guide-table.md';